Smiling Friends: Production

 Adult Swim renewed the series for a second season on February 9, 2022.
 On May 18, 2022, Hadel announced on Twitter that a special would be released sometime before the second season.
 A listing for an episode titled "The Smiling Friends Go to Brazil!" appeared on Rotten Tomatoes on July 21, and was confirmed by Hadel and Cusack at Adult Swim's San Diego Comic-Con panel the next day.
 It aired on August 6, 2022.
 Lead-in promotion to the episode purposely suggested a more conventional vacation episode than what was actually presented, with a poster of the Smiling Friends relaxing on a Brazilian beach, and a summary suggesting that the episode would be about the gang relaxing in a beautiful Brazilian beach town.

 During Adult Swim's panel at New York Comic Con in October 2023, it was confirmed that the second season would premiere in 2024, and would continue to explore a variety of animation styles, such as stylized 2D, 3D, stop motion, flash animation, rotoscoping, and live-action content.

-On June 13, 2024 at Annecy International Animation Film Festival, it was announced the series was renewed for three additional seasons.
+On June 13, 2024, at Annecy International Animation Film Festival, it was announced the series was renewed for three additional seasons.

-The first two seasons were primarily animated by Studio Yotta and Princess Bento Studio, a joint venture between the Melbourne- based media company Princess Pictures and the American animation studio Bento Box Entertainment.
+The first two seasons were primarily animated by Studio Yotta and Princess Bento Studio, a joint venture between the Melbourne-based media company Princess Pictures and the American animation studio Bento Box Entertainment.
 The studio has additionally worked on Cusack's other animated series, such as season 2 of YOLO and the Hulu original series Koala Man.
 Since Cusack lives in Australia and Hadel lives in the United States, the show is produced remotely.
-Animation services of the third season were moved to the South Korean studio Saerom Animation alongside ZAM Studios, a Los Angeles-based studio founded by Cusack, Hadel and Aron Fromm in 2025 for its production.
+Starting with the release of season 3 in 2025, production was fully moved to Williams Street in-house, with additional animation services being handled by Saerom Animation in South Korea and Dinamita Animación in Colombia, with specialty animation done by ZAM Studios: a new Los Angeles-based studio founded by Cusack, Hadel and Aron Fromm.
+The final two episodes of the third season (and by extension, the series overall), however, were animated by Titmouse in Vancouver alongside ZAM still providing specialty animation for those episodes.